Beef Kadachakka Curry/ Beef Curry with Breadfruit

 Check out other Kerala recipes like Beef stew, Duck Mappas, Chicken Liver Fry, Kerala Beef fry, Karimeen Mappas, Kanthari Chicken, Pork and koorkka, Palappam, Spicy Fish curry, Chicken roast, Pork pepper roast, Mutton Curry, Chicken curry with Thengakoth, Mutton stew, Prawns roast, squid roast, Beef Ularthiyathu etc.

-For now, do try this Beef Kadachakka curry and let me assure you, this dish is for keeps!
+Next time you get Breadfruit, try this and let me assure you, this dish is for keeps!
 Enjoy!

 Ingredients for Beef Kadachakka curry: